AhmedAyman1/Cell-Phone-Detector/README.md

 3. Open `CellPhoneDetector.exe`.

-Double-click on the `CellPhoneDetector.exe` executable to start the application.

 ## Rebuilding the Application

 If you need to rebuild the application, make sure to update the project properties to include the correct paths for your OpenCV's include and library directories.